Daniel-0ss/Simple-Text-Editor/README.md

 You can run the EdiText (a free Simple Text Editor) with a single click.

-### All algorithms are implemented in Java (for educational purposes)
-These implementations are intended for learning purposes.
-As such, they may be less efficient than the Java standard library.

-## Contribution Guidelines
-Please read our [Contribution Guidelines](CONTRIBUTING.md) before you contribute to this project.

 ## App
 Download the app and insert your code.